 Here at IMPACT, we pretty much live by a philosophy called They Ask, You Answer.

-If a random person was to peek in on our internal Slack channels, they might think we all must have sipped some kind of Kool-Aid; all you hear is this constantly reiterated reference to They Ask, You Answer.
+If a random person was to peek in on our internal Slack channels, they might think we all must have been hypnotized; all you hear is this constantly reiterated reference to They Ask, You Answer.

 But don’t get us wrong, we didn’t set out to start a new trend or anything like that.
 It’s actually pretty much the opposite in this case.
 We're just doing what actually works.